Soul

 The typical relief clients report

-The full process takes roughly 45 minutes to an hour, depending on what we’re working with.
+The full process takes roughly 45 minutes to an hour, depending on what we’re working with, followed by an integration period that can unfold over several weeks to months as your system adjusts and settles into the return.

 WHAT TO EXPECT